University of Missouri–Kansas City: Academics

-The School of Law is one of four law schools in Missouri (St. Louis University School of Law, University of Missouri School of Law, and Washington University School of Law are the others).
+The University of Missouri-Kansas City School of Law is one of four law schools in Missouri (St. Louis University School of Law, University of Missouri School of Law, and Washington University School of Law are the others).
 It is one of only seven American law schools to have educated both a President of the United States (Harry S. Truman) and a Justice of the Supreme Court of the United States (Charles Evans Whittaker).
 Truman attended but did not graduate from the law school and never practiced law.
-The schools that actually have had President-Supreme Court graduates who practiced law are Yale Law School, Harvard Law School, Columbia Law School, the University of Virginia School of Law, the William & Mary Law School and the University of Cincinnati College of Law.

 The university is the home of New Letters, a literary magazine, as well as the nationally syndicated public radio program New Letters on the Air.
 For over 50 years, UMKC has broadcast live, taped, and syndicated programming over KCUR, the university's radio station and NPR affiliate.

 In 2004, the Fungal Genetics Stock Center moved to UMKC where it is in the School of Biological Sciences.
 The FGSC was founded in 1960 and is supported by the US National Science Foundation.
 The FGSC distributes research materials around the world, and is part of the World Federation for Culture Collections.
 Collaborators include researchers at the Broad Institute and the US Department of Energy Joint Genome Institute.

-UMKC Theatre is considered to have one of the stronger M.F.A. programs in acting in the country.
-In 2017, 2018, and 2019 the MFA costume design program was ranked in the top 10 best costume design schools in the country by The Hollywood Reporter.

 The university is the site where the Supplemental Instruction program was established and developed.

+Research

+UMKC received the Carnegie R1 classification for institutions with very high research activity in 2025.
+Under the Carnegie methodology used for the 2025 classification, R1 institutions were required to spend at least $50 million annually on research and development and award at least 70 research doctorates.
+UMKC was one of 187 institutions receiving the classification and was the first R1 university in Kansas City.

+In July 2026, the National Science Foundation selected the UMKC-led Critical Materials Crossroads Engine as one of 12 new NSF Regional Innovation Engines.
+The initiative is intended to develop a regional ecosystem for domestic production and processing of critical materials used in transportation, energy, communications and national security.
+The project received an initial $15 million for its first two years and may receive up to $160 million over ten years if it meets NSF performance milestones.